codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 The first mechanism is a way to restrict access to parts of the UI that are intended for account administrators.
 For example, only an account administrator should be able to change integrations with [git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).

-The second mechanism is policy based access control via attributes (ABAC) on Kubernetes clusters.
-This allows account administrators to define exactly which teams have access to which clusters.
+The second mechanism is policy based access control via attributes (ABAC) on Kubernetes clusters and pipelines.
+This allows account administrators to define exactly which teams have access to which clusters and pipelines.
 For example, access to production clusters should only be granted to a subset of trusted developers/operators.
 On the other hand access to a QA/staging cluster can be less strict.

 There is also the additional layer of permissions for resources (such as concurrent builds and environments) as explained in the [Enterprise Account Management]({{site.baseurl}}/docs/enterprise/ent-account-mng/) page.